 From Investment Banking to Harvard Business School: How to Outshine Every Other Banker and Make the Leap

-This is a guest post from Roger (HBS, 2010) and Jennifer Chen (MIT Sloan, 2010).
-Roger and Jennifer are authors of “The HBS Blueprint: A Proprietary Step-by-Step Action Plan,” which teaches you how to get into HBS and or any other top business school.
+This is a guest post from Edward Fu (HBS, 2010) and Melinda Hwang (MIT Sloan, 2010).
+Edward and Melinda are authors of “The HBS Blueprint: A Proprietary Step-by-Step Action Plan,” which teaches you how to get into HBS and or any other top business school.

 If you’re an investment banker interested in going to a top business school someday, I’ve got good news and bad news for you.